-The results of the analysis of variance showed that the microencapsulated namely LAB microcapsules with a combination of gelatin: Na alginate (1:2).
-Microcapsule particle size is an characteristic important microencapsulated products because it is related to the release and absorption of particles by the mucosa.
-Changes in microparticle process parameters can affect the properties and performance of microparticles such as mechanical strength, ease of filtration and brittleness [19].
+Na alginate through the emulsion technique did not give a significant difference (P>0.05) on the particle size of the microcapsules.
+The mean size of namely LAB microcapsules with a combination of gelatin: Na alginate (1:2).
+Microcapsule particle size is an important characteristic microencapsulated products because it is related to the release and absorption of particles by the mucosa.
+Changes in microparticle process parameters can affect the properties and performance of microparticles such as mechanical ease of filtration strenath. brittleness [19].

 The particle size of the encapsulated live bacterial cells is an important factor in the design of industrial applications to produce the required uniformity and precision level of microcapsules [20].
-Smaller microcapsules showed poor encapsulation efficiency, unwanted release of core material or migration the injection site.
-Larger microparticles may also exhibit poor encapsulation efficiency prolonged release time and undesirable size [21].
-Therefore, the size of the gel beads should be within the appropriate range, neither too large nor too small LAB microcapsule [22].
-The measurement results obtained at T1, T2 and T3 have reached the expected target, the microcapsules formed fall into the microcapsules size range of 0.2 μm - 5000 μm.
+Smaller microcapsules showed poor encapsulation efficiency, unwanted release of core material or migration the injection site. microparticles may also exhibit poor encapsulation efficiency due prolonged release time and undesirable size [21].
+Therefore, the size of the gel beads should be within the appropriate range, neither too large nor too small [22].
+The LAB microcapsule measurement results obtained at T1, T2 and T3 have reached the expected target, the microcapsules formed fall into the microcapsules size range of 0.2 μm - 5000 μm.
 According to [23] the size of the microencapsulation is divided into three sizes, namely macro (>5000 $\mu$ m), micro (0.2-5.000 $\mu$ m) and nano (>0.2 μm).
 Capsules with the emulsion technique have a smaller diameter so that the resulting pore size is also smaller.
 This small pore size makes the transfer of fluid from outside the capsule into the capsule more limited [24].
 The size of the microcapsules produced in this study was able to increase the encapsulation efficiency value up to 99.00%.